MicrosoftDocs/azure-docs/articles/active-directory/authentication/overview-authentication.md

 ## Self-service password reset

-Users regularly forget their passwords or lock themselves out requiring a call to an organization's help desk.

-SSPR provides users the ability to reset their passwords on their own when and where they need to.
-At the same time, administrators can control complexity, age, and means of reset.
-Users no longer need to call a help desk just to reset their password.
+SSPR provides users the ability to reset their password, with no administrator intervention, when and where they need to.
+Administrators retain control of password complexity, age, and authentication methods allowed.

 > [!VIDEO https://www.youtube.com/embed/hc97Yx5PJiM]

 SSPR includes:

 * **Self-service password change:** I know my password but want to change it to something new.
-* **Self-service password reset:** I can't sign in and want to reset my password using one or more administrator approved authentication methods.
+* **Self-service password reset:** I can't sign in and want to reset my password using one or more approved authentication methods.
-* **Self-service account unlock:** I can't sign in because my account is locked out and I want to unlock using one or more administrator approved authentication methods.
+* **Self-service account unlock:** I can't sign in because my account is locked out and I want to unlock using one or more approved authentication methods.

 ### Azure AD SSPR availability